microsoft/vcpkg/docs/example-3-patch-libpng.md

 #endif
 ```

 `abort()` is a standard CRT call and certainly available in UWP, so we just need to convince libpng to be more platform agnostic.
-The easiest and most reliable way to achive is to patch the code; while in this particular case we could pass in a compiler flag to override `PNG_ABORT` because this is a private header, in general it is more reliable to avoid adding more required compiler switches when possible (especially when it isn't already exposed as a CMake option).
+The easiest and most reliable way to achieve this is to patch the code; while in this particular case we could pass in a compiler flag to override `PNG_ABORT` because this is a private header, in general it is more reliable to avoid adding more required compiler switches when possible (especially when it isn't already exposed as a CMake option).

+### Patching the code to improve compatibility

 I recommend using git to create the patch file, since you'll already have it installed.
 ```